 Scholarships + awards

-- Universität Bonn will provide a scholarship of 500 Euro per month to exchange students from UBC (scholarship available annually to one full academic year student or to two students coming for one semester each)
+- Universität Bonn normally provides a scholarship of 500 Euro per month to exchange students from UBC (scholarship available annually to one full academic year student or to two students coming for one semester each).
+The availability of this scholarship depends on annual funding from the German government to Bonn University.
+If the scholarship is available, eligible students nominated for exchange at Bonn will be notified of the application process.

 The Go Global award $1000